Kathryn Woolard: Singular and Plural: Ideologies of Linguistic Authority in 21st Century Catalonia

-In Singular and Plural: Ideologies of Linguistic Authority in Twenty-First Century Catanolia, Woolard analyzes linguistic authority and then applies this analysis to Catalonia's political situation.
+In Singular and Plural: Ideologies of Linguistic Authority in Twenty-First Century Catalonia, Woolard analyzes linguistic authority and then applies this analysis to Catalonia's political situation.
 Through a range of case studies, Woolard demonstrates the changes in Catalan linguistic practices, identities, and ideology.
 With Catalonia's autonomy within Spain, identities linked to Catalonia and the Catalan language have been questioned and shifted in the last decades.
 Woolard calls for linguistic anthropologists to recognize the polarization of language ideology, nationalism, and cosmopolitanism in relation to Catalonian politics.
 Woolard provides a framework to be used on the analysis of linguistic authorities and applies it to the politics of language in Catalonia.
 She then analyzes how this general framework could be used in analyzing language ideologies in other contexts.
 Woolard investigates the intersections between language and politics by building on her research relating to how language acquires authority in the public eye.
 She demonstrates that ideologies of authenticity and anonymity pare underpinned by sociolinguistic naturalism.
 She argues that Catalan speakers are shifting towards innovative linguistic practices that differ from the naturalistic ideologies.
 Woolard also looks at the coverage from the United States on Catalonia and the media's 'imbalanced' portrayal.
 Woolard then looks at how the media's coverage of language and politics is limited by what she calls "mainstream and unionist Spanish media."
 Woolard's book won the Society for Linguistic Anthropology Edward Sapir Book Prize in 2017.